Best iPhones for Seniors in 2025

 Are iPhones good phones for seniors?

-iPhones are good for seniors because they have large screens and intuitive interfaces that make it easy for seniors to answer calls, send text messages, and FaceTime loved ones.
+iPhones are good for seniors because they have large screens and intuitive interfaces that make it easy for seniors to answer calls, send text messages and FaceTime loved ones.
 For more technologically advanced users, they can also use their iPhones to listen to music, watch movies and TV shows, research topics online, and perform many other actions through millions of applications.

 -

-Which iPhone is the easiest to use?
+Which iPhone is the easiest to use for seniors?